krisrast/cse15l-lab-reports/lab-report.md

 The working directory when the code was run was /home/lecture1.

-When there are no arguments given to the command cd it just means that there is no path given to change directory to so we stay in the same directory.
-This is not an error because leaving the argument blank is the same as the argument "./" being inputted which is just the relative path to the current directory.
+When there are no arguments given to the command ls it lists the contents of the current working directory because having no argument is the same as inputting "./". "./" is the relative path to the current working directory so the ls command lists what is in the working directory.
+Therefore, the command worked exactly as it should have so there is no error.

 ## ls Command With Path to a Directory
 > ![Image](abspath5.png)